PrismarineJS/minecraft-data/README.md

 Minecraft data provides a few extractors to update the data :

- * bin/wiki_extractor/item_extractor.js extract items.json from the minecraft wiki
+ * bin/wiki_extractor/item_extractor.js extracts items.json from the minecraft wiki
- * bin/wiki_extractor/entities_extractor.js extract entities.json from the minecraft wiki
+ * bin/wiki_extractor/entities_extractor.js extracts entities.json from the minecraft wiki
- * bin/wiki_extractor/blocks_extractor.js extract blocks.json from the minecraft wiki
+ * bin/wiki_extractor/blocks_extractor.js extracts blocks.json from the minecraft wiki
  * manual filling of materials.json : this file is very simple, it is there to make it easier to handle some edge cases
  * manual filling of instruments.json : data coming from http://wiki.vg/Block_Actions
+ * bin/wiki_extractor/recipes_extractor.js extracts recipes.json from the minecraft wiki

 ## Data quality